Effective Date: July 1, 2022

 Within Flatiron School.
 We may share your Personal Information across Flatiron School and its affiliates Within Flatiron School.
 We may share your Personal Information across Flatiron School and its affiliates depending on where you are located and the Services that you use.
 Flatiron School uses your information in accordance with this Policy.

 Our Community.
 Our Services include online and offline communities, forums, networks, and other features through which you may share information and connect with others.
 This includes:

-We foster our community by creating profiles for students or permitting students to create their own profiles on networks or forums.
+- We foster our community by creating profiles for students or permitting students to create their own profiles on networks or forums.
 Typically, such a profile contains your name and other information you provide or add to your profile (content, comments, photos, etc.).
+A profile may also include your resume, academic portfolio, or other educational or professional information.
 Depending on the Services you use, this profile might be created automatically and be accessible to other users of the network or forum.
 You can also share your profile with a broader audience (e.g., via social media).

 Service Providers.
 We rely on third-party service providers to perform a variety of services on our behalf.
 We take steps to ensure that these service providers act only in line with our instructions and on our behalf, or otherwise use Personal Information as described in this Policy.